 Also known as the Pink Lemonade tree, this lemon tree can rise to a height ranging from 10 to 15 feet and spread out to a width ranging from 11 to 15 feet.
 As the name states, the tree is identifiable for its variegated (multicolored) green and white leaves.

-The lemon fruit produced is not yellow but pink in color.
+The lemon fruit produced is not yellow but pink.
 That means the lemon will have pink flesh with a green rind punctuated with yellow stripes.
-However, the stripes fade with ripening, and the fruit takes up a more yellowish color.
-Although the fruit is overly pinkish, that’s not the case with the juice produced.
+However, the stripes fade with ripening, and the fruit becomes more yellow.
+Although the fruit is pink, the juice is yellow.

 5. Lisbon Lemon Tree

-The Lisbon lemon tree traces its roots back in Australia.
-However, since it found its way to the USA, it has remained a staple citrus fruit for California lemon producers.
+The Lisbon lemon tree traces its roots back to Australia.
+However, since reaching the USA, it has remained a staple citrus fruit for California lemon producers.
 In fact, it is among the most widely planted lemon tree varieties in the United States.

-You can identify a Lisbon lemon tree from its extra-large size, thorny branches, and dense foliage that significantly spreads out, forming a cool canopy.
-The canopy essentially acts as a protection layer to the fruits growing beneath it, especially against the wind.
+You can identify a Lisbon lemon tree from its extra-large size, thorny branches, and dense foliage that spreads out, forming a cool canopy.
+The canopy essentially acts as a protection layer for the fruits growing beneath it, especially against the wind.

-The tree is more cold-tolerant compared to other varieties, and its main crop comes out in the winter months.
+The tree is more cold-tolerant than other varieties, and its main crop comes in winter.
 The lemon fruit produced is oblong-shaped, large, bright yellow, and extremely juicy and acidic.
 You have probably sampled this fruit already, as you can hardly miss it in your favorite grocery store.

 6. Primofiori Lemon Tree

-Commonly called the Fino lemon tree, this tree is extensively planted in Spain.
+Commonly called the Fino lemon tree, the Primofiori tree is extensively planted in Spain.
 However, it is not commercially grown in the United States.
 The tree size can range from medium to large, with the height of a fully matured tree rising to 16 feet.
 The Primofiori lemon tree is mainly characterized by its thorny branches, broad width, and high pollen viability.
-It may take between 2-3 years for the tree start bearing fruits.
+The tree may take 2-3 years to start bearing fruit.

-The lemon fruit produced is oval-shaped, yellow, and has a smooth rind texture making it easy to peel.
+The fruit produced is oval-shaped, yellow, and has a smooth rind texture making it easy to peel.
 Its pulp is very juicy with high acidity levels.
-You do not want to eat this fruit raw but you can use it in your baking and cooking.
+You do not want to eat raw fruit but can use it in baking and cooking.

-This tree is also rather hardy, surviving even in slightly colder climates.
+This tree is also relatively hardy, surviving even in slightly colder climates.
 So, the absence of a tropical climate should not limit your home gardening ambitions.